-Lola Dolores or Loling as she was fondly known, is the eldest sister of grandpa and possibly one of the most productive person I personally know.
-She was never married but she haven’t denied having had a relationship before.
-She passed away Monday, 14th of April, same day as the birth anniversary of my father.
+Lola (Grandma) Dolores or Loling as she was fondly known, is the eldest sister of grandpa (lolo) and possibly one of the most productive person I know personally.
+She was never married but she hasn’t denied having had a relationship before.
+She passed away Monday, 14th of April, the same day as the birth anniversary of my father.

 Most of my younger cousins would often call me Loling.
 Because at thirty, I am the only cousin they know who has never been in any relationship.
 They would say I would grow old a spinster like Lola, or possibly die with the same fate.

-I have become accustomed to family and kin calling me that way.
+I have become accustomed to family and kins calling me that way.
 I don’t budge.
-“I’d rather stay single than end up in an abusive relationship”, always was my sudden retort.
+“I’d rather stay single than end up in a bad relationship”, always was my sudden retort.
 But to be honest, at the back of my head, I was considering what life would be without a partner to grow old with, like Lola.

-Besides everyone, only my two young nephews have point out on me to never get into any relationship, ever—Andre, seven and Francois, my four-year old nephew who seem to never ran out of reasons why I should stick to their advice.
-These are only two of the four super powers I may have to ask a leeway with once the fateful time would come, should it come to me in this lifetime.
+Besides everyone, only my two young nephews have pointed out on me to never get into any relationship, ever.
+Andre- seven and Francois- my four-year old nephew who seem to never run out of reasons why I should stick to their advice.
+These are only two of the four nephews and nieces I may have to ask a leeway with once the fateful time would come, should it come to me in this lifetime.